luisarizmendi/edge-demos/README.md

 # Edge Computing demos with Red Hat Portfolio

-This repository contains guided demos of Red Hat portfolio can help with different Edge Computing use cases.
+This repository contains guided demos where you can see how Red Hat portfolio can help with different Edge Computing use cases.

 ## Available demos